matlux/veranatest/docs/trust-deposit-yield-design.md

 The POC (`veranatest`) implements the minimum viable flow:

 - Governance proposal is created to send continously a % added amount to the community Pool to the `Yield Intermediate Pool` account via `MsgCreateContinuousFund`. *
-- The TD `BeginBlocker` calculates a per-block allowance from static params and, when enough dust accumulates, transfers coins from the Verana Pool module account straight into the TD module account (`x/td/keeper/abci.go`).
+- The TD `BeginBlocker` calculates a per-block allowance from static params and, when enough dust accumulates, transfers coins from the Yield Intermediate Pool module account straight into the TD module account (`x/td/keeper/abci.go`).
 - `MsgFundModule` exists primarily to work around [cosmos/cosmos-sdk#25315](https://github.com/cosmos/cosmos-sdk/issues/25315) by seeding module accounts and—in the TD case—incrementing `trust_deposit_value`.
-- No further bookkeeping happens after the transfer: the TD ledger is not updated, addresses/denom are hard-coded, and excess funds remain in the Verana Pool until the next sweep.

-This document layers production expectations on top of that baseline; each enhancement below lists its reasoning to make review easier.

 * example of a governance proposal: